 This is a fantastic time to be in Rhodes as April is the month that all wildflowers and herbs have blossomed in the fields and the rituals of Greek Orthodox Easter (April 16th, 2023) are inspiring.

 If you are after warm weather and hitting the beaches, then May to October is ideal with August being Chios’ busiest month.

 Greece’s Aegean Airlines currently has three direct flights from Athens per day to Rhodes, which last about an hour.

-You can also take the ferries from Athens’ main port, Piraeus but the trip lasts between 15 to 18 hours which is a lot of wasted time if you only have 1 or 2 weeks in Greece.
-You can have accurate info and cheap ferries tickets here FerryScanner.
+You can also take the ferry from Athens’ main port, Piraeus but the trip lasts between 15 to 18 hours which is a lot of wasted time if you only have 1 or 2 weeks in Greece.
+You can have accurate info and cheap ferry tickets here FerryScanner.

 Some of my Favorite Travel Resources for Greece

 - ‘Hello’ and ‘Thank You’ in Greek: “Ya sou” and “Efharisto”

 - FerryScanner or FerryHopper to book ferries to the Greek Islands